TiwariLaxuu/UnsupervisedLearningModel/README.md

 1st we use K-Means algorithm to distinguish type of person [‘careless’, ‘Sensible’, ‘Careful’, ‘Target’, ‘Standard’].
 Here, we use K-means++ to find number of cluster.
 From k-Means we conclude no. of cluster = 5.

 2nd we use HC agglomerative algorithm predicted same value as K-Means.
 From dendrogram we find optimal number of cluster.

+Both results are visualized using matplotlib.